maxnyla/muffin-tastic/README.md

 ## Wireframes <a name="wireframes"></a>

 All the wireframes were created with [Microsoft Paint](https://jspaint.app/).

-I created two wireframes for each page: one home page for the mobile view and another for the desktop view, and the same for the game page.
+I created two wireframes for each page: one home page for the mobile view and another for the desktop view.

 The wireframes can be found here: